Cosmian/mse-cli/documentation/docs/microservice_encryption/configuration.md

 In case of a given app owner SSL certificate, this value should be lower than the expiration date of the certificate.

-If no `expiration_date` is specified in the configuration file, the expiration date of the application is the expiration date of the certificate if some otherwise it takes the value inherited from the chosen plan.
+If no `expiration_date` is specified in the configuration file, the expiration date of the application is the expiration date of the certificate if some.
+Otherwise, it takes the value inherited from the chosen plan.

 In dev mode, the expiration date is infinite.